[Linux Games] Now that's a flight simulator! X-Plane!

 X-Plane is not a game Open Source.
-E 'useful from this, and add another: runs on linux so egregious.
-Recently I decided to review it because this game flight simulator version was published in 9:00.
-Unlike many other simulators, even by the very famous names, this is the only FAA-approved (Federation of American aviation) and has completely revolutionized the way we conceive of the simulated flight.
-In addition, you can play online using the system IVAO (International Virtual Avaition Organization) and the system VATSIM (Virtual Air Traffic Flight Simulation Network) thanks to two add-on.
-These last two allow you to simulate a very real flight, with a lot of weather conditions in the area where we are going to fly, flight controllers, etc. ..
-X-Plane also has a large Italian community that you find here and, as I am not a pilot, I have to say that is worth at least try the demo and then decide if you want to buy the full game which currently costs $ 59.00 in offer toss.
-What we're going to do is just install the demo on a debian unstable (but applies to any distribution, including ubuntu).
+And 'profit from this, and add one more: runs on linux so egregious.
+I decided to review it because recently this game flight simulation was published in version 9:00.
+Unlike many other simulators, even by the very famous names, this is the only FAA-approved (the Federation of American aviation) and has completely revolutionized the way we think the simulated flight.
+Also, you can play online using the system IVAO (International Virtual Avaition Organization) and the system VATSIM (Virtual Air Traffic Flight Simulation Network) thanks to two add-on.
+These last two, can simulate a very real flight, complete with weather conditions in the area where we are going to fly, flight controllers, etc ..
+X-Plane also has a large Italian community that you find here and, as I am not a pilot, I have to say that is worth at least try the demo and then decide if you want to buy the full game that currently costs $ 59.00 in offer launch.
+What we're going to do will be exactly install the demo on a debian unstable (but applies to any distribution, including Ubuntu).
 First you must make sure you have all the requirements required by the game.
-First of 3d graphics acceleration of your video card and a set of libraries, including those of the most boring openal.
-Anyway do not worry in case you do not have all the libraries, because the binary installer will tell you what the problem is and what you are missing will be found very understandable.
+Firstly 3d graphics acceleration of your video card and a set of libraries, including the most boring ones openal.
+However do not worry if you do not have all the libraries, because the binary installer will tell you what the problem is and what you are missing will be found very understandable.
 A special note, before proceeding with the actual installation, the installation must be paid on distributions with kernel for 64bit processor architecture.
-In fact, when starting up for the first time the installer well find an error that says it can not open the libraries libopenal.so.0.
-This occurs because X-Plane has been created for 32-bit platforms and there is no default openal libraries in / usr / lib32 of our beloved linux.
-Do not worry.
-Let's see soon what to do!
+In fact, when starting up for the first time the installer riscontrerete an error saying that can not be open libraries libopenal.so.0.
+This occurs because X-Plane has been created for 32-bit platforms, and there are no default libraries openal in the directory / usr / lib32 of our beloved linux.
+Never fear.
+We see soon what to do!